dqlobo/CS425-P2/README.md

 ##Assignment 2

+###Instructions

+1) Entire Game takes place in the "MainScene"
+2) *Make sure Bake (loading bar in bottom right corner of Unity) is completed before running program* - failure to do so may cause issues with Physics and animations

 ###Special Features
+- Implements all specs from project description
 - Actually stops walking when it reaches destination.
 (Unlike sample game from class where it takes an extra step)
 - Police officers do not spawn on Mobster (Was ending game randomly)
 - Beautiful Pause Menu